 Keep reading our Breville Oracle review to find out.

-A quick summary: Breville BES980XL Oracle
+SUMMARY: Breville BES980XL Oracle

 - Automatic tamping, grinding, and milk steaming